appcelerator-archive/amp/docs/README.md

 For more detailed examples of the querying and filtering options for stats, see the [stats documentation](stats.md)

-#### Organization and team management
+#### Team management

-Once you have signed up with `amp signup`, you can start creating organizations and within those organizations, you can add members or create teams of members.
+Once you have signed up with `amp signup`, you will be automatically added to the default organization.
+As the first user, you will become the `owner` of this organization.
+Within this organization, you can start creating individual teams of users and associate resources, primarily stacks, with those teams.

+>Organization management features will be available in future releases.

-To create an organization:
+To create an team:
 ```
-$ amp org create
+$ amp team create samplers
-organization name: org
-email: sample@org.com
-Organization has been created.
+Team has been created in the organization.
 ```
->NOTE: The majority of the org and team commands are interactive, you can look at the org and team documentation or the `--help` option to see which commands take arguments or options.
+>NOTE: The majority of the team commands are interactive, you can look at the team documentation or the `--help` option to see which commands take arguments or options.

-After creating an organization, you will be the owner of that organization and you can then add other users to that organization.
+After creating a team, you can add a resource to that team.

-With an organization created, you can "log in" to into that organization by switching to the context of the organization using:
+Following on from the previous example, you can add your `pinger` stack to the team, as a resource, using its ID:
 ```
+$ amp stack ls -q
+faa4ef6e59f01d5de65e4a8059095d412b057b929c2cd47fbaa3f3a7d11e3e33
-$ amp org switch org
+$ amp team resource add faa4ef6e59f01d5de6...
-You are now logged in as: org
+team name: samplers
+Resource(s) have been added to team.
 ```
-Whilst logged in on behalf of the organization, you can deploy stacks within the context of that organization that cannot be accessed by users outside of that organization.
-In addition, by creating new teams within that organization, you can delegate resources in the form of stacks using the `amp team resource` commands.

-For more information on organization and team management, see the [org documentation](org.md) and the [team documentation](team.md)
+For more information on team management, see the [team documentation](team.md)